-The RDS team helps you with data agreements and related data acquisition procedures.
 Duke classifies data into three categories: Sensitive, Restricted and Public.
-Access to sensitive and restricted data typically involves the preparation of a Data Use Agreement (DUA), which is submitted by Duke on behalf of the researcher to the data distributing agency.
-When the DUA is approved, the agency distributes the data under the terms of the agreement, which usually has a fixed time limit, specified user list and specific technical requirements for handling and securing the data.
-This process often goes hand in hand with the Institutional Review Board (IRB) processes for the University or Duke Health.
+Access to Sensitive and Restricted data typically involves the execution of a Data Use Agreement (DUA), which is approved and submitted by Duke on behalf of the researcher to the data provider.
+When the DUA is fully executed, the data provider distributes the data under the terms of the agreement.
+For research involving human data, this process often goes hand in hand with the Institutional Review Board (IRB) processes for either he University or Duke Health.

 - Assist with IRB proposals and data security plans.

 - Navigate the data procurement process (Data Management Plans, Data Use Agreements, Memoranda of Understanding, template documents, legal authorization).